mue76/nd013-c1-vision-starter/README.md

 The data you will use for training, validation and testing is organized as follow:
 ```
-/home/workspace/data/waymo
-    - training_and_validation - contains 97 files to train and validate your models
+./data/waymo
-    - train: contain the train data (empty to start)
+    - train: contain the train data
-    - val: contain the val data (empty to start)
+    - valid: contain the val data
-    - test - contains 3 files to test your model and create inference videos
+    - test - contain the test data
 ```

-The `training_and_validation` folder contains file that have been downsampled: we have selected one every 10 frames from 10 fps videos.
-The `testing` folder contains frames from the 10 fps video without downsampling.

-You will split this `training_and_validation` data into `train`, and `val` sets by completing and executing the `create_splits.py` file.
+In the Colab environment, download_process.py was used to have the above data configuration, and the code was filled in create_split.py.
+Pleare refer to the (in_Colab)_from_download_dataset_until_object_detection.ipynb

 ### Experiments
 The experiments folder will be organized as follow:
 ```
 experiments/
-    - pretrained_model/
+    - pretrained_model/ - contains the checkpoints of the pretrained models. ( SSD Resnet 50 640x640)
     - exporter_main_v2.py - to create an inference model
     - model_main_tf2.py - to launch training

-    - reference/ - reference training with the unchanged config file
-    - experiment0/ - create a new folder for each experiment you run
-    - experiment1/ - create a new folder for each experiment you run
-    - experiment2/ - create a new folder for each experiment you run
-    - label_map.pbtxt
-    ...
+    - experiment0/ - first experiment based on pipeline.config, which is for a SSD Resnet 50 640x640 model
+                     batch_size = 2

+    - experiment1/ - improved experiment with pipeline.config, which is for a SSD Resnet 50 640x640 model
+                    batch_size = 4 and data augmentation is applied

 ```

 ## Prerequisites